How To Install And Use A Water Filter Bypass Valve

 You will decide on the type of valve and system to install.
 We shared popular styles and brands above, but your choice should fit your needs and existing equipment if applicable.

-Your Softener Unit Has a Built-in Valve, But You Don’t Want to Use It
+Your Softener Unit Has A Built-In Valve, But You Don’t Want To Use It

 The alternative to the factory-installed valve is to build your own 3-way valve frame using new and existing pipes in your home.
 The most common method is to build a 3-way frame, as seen in the video below.